petelectron/tp/docs/DeveloperGuide.md

     * 6a2.
 User stops cycling at their desired past command or cycles forward to get back to a more recent or original command.
     <br> *Use case resumes from step 7.*<br><br>

 * 6b.
-The command the user wants to make is not exactly the same as the pre-filled, previous command
+The command the user wants to make is not exactly the same as the pre-filled, previous command.
     * 6b1.
 User modifies the command accordingly.
     <br> *Use case resumes from step 7.*<br><br>